 - Transfer students have an average 3.10 transfer GPA.

-- The top five transfer institutions are Kalamazoo Valley Community College, Grand Rapids Community College, Lake Michigan College, Oakland Community College and Macomb Community College for the fall of 2015.
+- The top five transfer institutions are Kalamazoo Valley Community College, Grand Rapids Community College, Lake Michigan College, Oakland Community College and Macomb Community College.

 - Qualifying transfer students are invited to become a part of the Lee Honors College.